Rain (Madonna song): Background and release

 In early 1992, Madonna founded her own multi-media entertainment company, Maverick, consisting of a record label (Maverick Records), a film production arm (Maverick Films), and divisions for music publishing, television broadcasting, book publishing, and merchandising.
-The first two projects from the venture were her fifth studio album and a coffee table book of photographs entitled Sex.
-For the album, titled Erotica, Madonna primarily collaborated with American producer Shep Pettibone, with whom she had worked during the 1980s on remixes of several singles.
-The first batch of songs they developed included the album's title track, "Deeper and Deeper", "Thief of Hearts", and "Rain".
-Pettibone would create the music while Madonna wrote the lyrics.
-The producer recalled that they came up with "Rain" the night before the singer was scheduled to come into the studio; "It was a Sunday, it was raining — ha! — and she wrote the words, and sang the song and harmonies all in that day. ['Rain'] came together very quickly".
-The Northampton Herald & Post later reported that the track had originally been written for a musical adaptation of Wuthering Heights.
-According to publicist Liz Rosenberg, "Rain" is one of two Madonna songs —along with "Angel" (1985)— intended as a tribute to singer Karen Carpenter, whose vocals Madonna cited as an influence.
+The first two projects from the venture were her fifth studio album, titled Erotica, and a coffee table book of photographs entitled Sex.
+For Erotica, Madonna primarily collaborated with American producer Shep Pettibone, with whom she had worked during the 1980s on remixes of several singles.
+Pettibone recalled that the first songs he and the singer developed for the album were the title track, "Deeper and Deeper", "Thief of Hearts", and "Rain".
+According to the producer, he typically composed the music while Madonna wrote the lyrics.
+He came up with "Rain" the night before Madonna was scheduled to enter the studio: "It was a Sunday, it was raining — ha! — and she wrote the words, and sang the song and harmonies all in that day. ['Rain'] came together very quickly".
+The Northampton Herald & Post reported that "Rain" had originally been written for a musical adaptation of Wuthering Heights.
+Publicist Liz Rosenberg stated that "Rain", along with "Angel" (1985), was intended as a tribute to singer Karen Carpenter, whom Madonna cited as an influence.

 In the United States and the United Kingdom, "Rain" was released as the final single from Erotica on August 5, 1993.
 (Note: Madonna's official website reports a release date of August 5, 1993.
 Other sources, including AllMusic and biographer Daryl Easlea, however, cite July 1993.)
 The commercial single contained four tracks: the radio remix and album version of "Rain", a remix of Erotica track "Waiting" with a rap by House of Pain frontman Everlast, and the non-album cut "Up Down Suite".
 The radio remix of "Rain" differs only slightly from the album version, featuring a subtly altered production.
-When the song was later included on Madonna's 1995 ballad compilation Something to Remember, the album version was used, leaving the radio remix exclusive to the single release until it was reissued digitally in 2022.
+When the song was later included on Madonna's 1995 ballad compilation Something to Remember, the album version was used, leaving the radio remix exclusive to the physical single release until it was reissued digitally in 2022.